flutter/website/src/get-started/fwe/local-caching.md

 Caching comes with its own terminology, some of which is defined and explained below.

+**Cache hit**
-**Cache hit:** An app is said to have had a cache hit when the cache contained their desired information and it was unnecessary to load it from the real source of truth.
+: An app is said to have had a cache hit when the cache already contained their desired information and it wasn't necessary to load it from the real source of truth.

 **Cache miss:** An app is said to have had a cache miss when the cache was empty and the desired data had to be loaded from the real source of truth.